CPHS/OPHS Glossary of Terms

 Refers to the algorithmic transformation of a data set to an unrecognizable

-form from which the original data set or any part thereof can be
+form from which the original data set or any part thereof can be recovered

-length, and using a suitable algorithm.
+using a suitable algorithm.

 Engaged (in human subjects research):